ThilinaRajapakse/simpletransformers/README.md

 Args:

-- train_files: List of files to be used when training the tokenizer.
+- `train_files`: List of files to be used when training the tokenizer.

-- tokenizer_name: Name of a pretrained tokenizer or a path to a directory containing a tokenizer.
+- `tokenizer_name`: Name of a pretrained tokenizer or a path to a directory containing a tokenizer.

-- output_dir (optional): The directory where model files will be saved.
+- `output_dir` (optional): The directory where model files will be saved.
 If not given, self.args['output_dir'] will be used.

-- use_trained_tokenizer (optional): Load the trained tokenizer once training completes.
+- `use_trained_tokenizer` (optional): Load the trained tokenizer once training completes.

 Returns: None